saintmalik/blog.saintmalik.me/blog/2022-02-21-documentation-gateway-open-source.md

 If it's cool to you, then you can proceed to see what you want to improve in their documentation .

-Better still to see how you can make life easier for the next person, a very good scenario of this is when I got successful with the deployment of Docusaurus with Firebase.
+Better still to see how you can make life easier for the next person.

+A very good scenario of this that i can share is when I got successful with the deployment of Docusaurus with Firebase.

 <picture>
   <source type="image/webp" srcset="https://saintmalikme.mo.cloudinary.net/bgimg/docusaurus-firebase-deployment.webp" alt="docusaurus-firebase-deployment"/>